-It should come as no surprise to those who have heard me teach or followed me online to hear me say…
+When it comes to fundraising success, it should come as no surprise to those who have heard me teach or to hear me say:

-Relationship building is the MOST important part of all fundraising.
+Relationship Building is the MOST important part of all fundraising success.

 I have been in the development world for over 20 years, and I still find this fact solid and reliable.

-If you take the time to build solid foundations in all relationships, be them individual, foundation, corporate, board, client, etc., you will be fruitful in your fundraising efforts.
+If you take the time to build solid foundations in all relationships, be them individual, foundation, corporate, board, client, etc., you will see more fundraising success.